 Meet Gary, 28, from Essex.
 Gary was experiencing migraines on a regular basis when he got home from work.
 After a visit to his doctor, Gary was prescribed codeine.
-Here, he shares his story about his journey in and out of prescription drug addiction.
+Here, he shares his story about his journey in and out of prescription drug addiction and how he accessed drug rehab.

 Self help groups for alcohol addiction can provide valuable support for individuals from a group perspective, In a self help group, the focus is on sharing experiences with a view to gaining support from the group itself by owning one’s own experiences and addiction to alcohol with a view to achieving long term abstinence and stopping drinking for good.

 Meet Pete, 26, from Leeds.
 Pete began smoking cannabis with friends in college.
 Soon enough he had developed a daily habit, one that threatened his closest relationships and promising career.
-This is Pete’s account of how he turned to Port of Call for help.
+This is Pete’s account of how he turned to Port of Call for help with his recovery.

 It’s good to talk.
 The old adage of ‘a problem shared is a problem halved’ is never truer than in the context of addiction, whether it be reaching out yourself or on behalf of a loved one, friend or colleague.